TUD-RST/pyplane/README.md

   LaTeX-environment in which the package type1cm.sty is missing.
 Please place this style package in your LaTeX-installation.

-* When having detected an equilibrium point the linearization tab is only shown if you double-click again on the detected equilibrium point.

 Important files in the base directory